Drowsy Driving Car Accident Lawyers in Raleigh, NC

 What Is the Best Way to Avoid a Drowsy Driving Crash?

 The most effective way to avoid causing a drowsy driving crash is to get adequate sleep.
 It’s important to be well-rested when setting out on a long drive and to take breaks if you start to feel sleepy.
 If you start nodding off or drifting onto the rumble strips beside the road, it’s important to pull over at a safe location and take a 20-minute nap.
 Be aware of whether drowsiness is a side effect of any of the medications that you take.
 Consider the option of public transportation if you must take medications that cause sleepiness.
 Consumption of alcohol interacts with fatigue to increase drowsiness, so avoid drinking alcohol before driving.

 Contact Our Raleigh Drowsy Driving Lawyers Today

 If you have been hurt or a loved one has died in a car accident attributed to drowsy driving, you need the help of attorneys who have the experience and resources to protect your rights.
 Fatigued driving, like drunk or drugged driving, is a choice.
 Those who drive when they need sleep and cause accidents that harm others must be held accountable for their negligence and recklessness.

-Contact the experienced North Carolina drowsy driving accident lawyers at Hardison & Cochran toll free at (800) 434-8399 today, or fill out our online contact form.
-We represent victims of drowsy driving accidents in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro and the Triad, and throughout the state of North Carolina.
+Contact the experienced North Carolina drowsy driving accident lawyers at Hardison & Cochran toll-free at (800) 434-8399 today, or fill out our online contact form.
+We represent victims of drowsy driving accidents in Raleigh, Cary, Wake County, Research Triangle Park, Durham, and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro, Greenville, and the Triad, and throughout the state of North Carolina.